Beuc/renpy-ttk/README.md

 Handle duplicates, so you can translate the same text differently depending on the context.
 Only duplicates get an additional context marker, so as to avoid tons of fuzzy texts when e.g. you renamed a Ren'Py label.

-Support customized Ren'Py translations: for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, just leave the translation empty in the .po and RTTK will keep it.
+Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, add a `# rttk:ignore` comment in the `translate` block before your translations.

 ## Using with your PO editor